Randy Arozarena Player Props: Rays vs. Blue Jays

-On Saturday, Randy Arozarena (coming off going 1-for-3) and the Tampa Bay Rays play the Toronto Blue Jays, whose starting pitcher will be Yusei Kikuchi.
-First pitch is at 3:07 PM ET.
+On Sunday, Randy Arozarena (coming off going 0-for-4 with an RBI) and the Tampa Bay Rays face the Toronto Blue Jays, whose starting pitcher will be Alek Manoah.
+First pitch is at 1:37 PM ET.

-He had a one-hit showing in his most recent game (1-for-3) against the Blue Jays.
+In his last game he had a hitless showing (0-for-4 with an RBI) against the Blue Jays.

 Randy Arozarena Game Info & Props vs. the Blue Jays